dschapman/dschapman-com/content/notes/Troubleshooting Opengraph Images on Gatsby Using React Helmet.md

 ## Solution

 What ultimately solved the problem was including gatsby-plugin-react-helmet in the gatsby-config.js file of my website.
-I had it working at one point before without it, but adding that seemed to have solved my problem.
+It was probably a dependency that wasn't explicitly installed.

 ### Places to test your unfurled OpenGraph image